javierballesteros1/GNN-solubility-of-a-molecule-with-Zinc/README.md

 Recall how a convolutional layer works: we slide the convolutional operator window across a two-dimensional image, and we compute some function over that sliding window.
 Then, we pass it through many layers.
 How would we apply this layer on a graph?
 It would be very difficult and ambiguous, as graphs do not have a natural order or reference point.
 Thus there does not exist a top and a bottom or a left and right.
 This is different compared to the type of data we can explain with linear regression, CNNs or RNNs.
 A picture consists of a regular lattice.
 RNNs learn sequences of well ordered vectors.

 It’s very difficult to perform CNN on graphs because of the arbitrary size of the graph, and the complex topology, which means there is no spatial locality.
+Thus, we need to define Graph Neural Networks.

-## Graph Neural Network
+## Graph Neural Network Architecture

 Graph Neural Networks (GNNs) are a class of deep learning methods designed to perform inference on data described by graphs.
-GNNs are neural networks that can be directly applied to graphs, and provide an easy way to do node-level, edge-level, and graph-level prediction tasks.GNNs can do what Convolutional Neural Networks (CNNs) failed to do.
-It’s very difficult to perform CNN on graphs because of the arbitrary size of the graph, and the complex topology, which means there is no spatial locality.
+GNNs are neural networks that can be directly applied to graphs, and provide an easy way to do node-level, edge-level, and graph-level prediction tasks.
+Following

-There’s also unfixed node ordering.
-If we first labeled the nodes A, B, C, D, E, and the second time we labeled them B, D, A, E, C, then the inputs of the matrix in the network will change.
-Graphs are invariant to node ordering, so we want to get the same result regardless of how we order the nodes.
+The architecture of a generic GNN implements the following fundamental layers:

+- Permutation equivariant: a permutation equivariant layer maps a representation of a graph into an updated representation of the same graph.
+In the literature, permutation equivariant layers are implemented via pairwise message passing between graph nodes.[4][8]
+Intuitively, in a message passing layer, nodes update their representations by aggregating the messages received from their immediate neighbours.
+As such, each message passing layer increases the receptive field of the GNN by one hop.

+- Global pooling: a global pooling layer, also known as readout layer, provides fixed-size representation of the whole graph.
+The global pooling layer must be permutation invariant, such that permutations in the ordering of graph nodes and edges do not alter the final output.[20]
+Examples include element-wise sum, mean or maximum.
 #### Message passing layers

 #### Readout layer

+## GNN Training

+## GNN Test